mph-/lcapy/doc/about.rst

 transducers and then it grew...
 Along the way, Michael has been assisted by some of his postgraduate students who like to find bugs.
-A special thanks to Matthew Edwards for dragging the continuous improvement into the twenty-first century.
+A special thanks to Matthew Edwards for dragging the continuous improvement into the twenty-first century and to Juergen Weizenecker for his work on Z-transforms, DTFTs, and DFTs.

 If you wish to help with the development or documentation you are most welcome.